-You’ll find many beautiful churches and cathedrals within the forests and hills of Cartago and Limón province.
-Cartago province is home to the renowned Black Madonna – a catholi...
+You’ll find many beautiful churches and cathedrals within the forests and hills of Cartago and Limon province.
+Cartago province is home to the re...

-March to April: Easter is a popular holiday in Costa Rica and is celebrated with elaborate processions.
+From March to April, Easter is a popular holiday in Costa Rica and is celebrated with elaborate processions.
+In

 25 Nov, 2013